steverandy/concen/README.md

   - Simpler setup process (only in 2 steps).
   - Brief guide is available upon the completion of setup.
+  - Fix a bug in file path drag and drop function.

 - **0.1.3** (21 August 2011): Minor bug fixes.